-

 2 Comments

-Tagged book review, books, fiction, hockey, reading, Sweden
+Tagged book review, books, fiction, reading, teenage drama, young adult murder mystery

 Leave a comment